Triamcinolone use while Breastfeeding

 Summary of Use during Lactation

 Because no information is available on the use of oral or injectable triamcinolone during breastfeeding, an alternate drug may be preferred, especially while nursing a newborn or preterm infant.
 However, use of triamcinolone as a nasal spray or local injections, such as for tendinitis, would not be expected to cause any adverse effects in breastfed infants.
 Reviewers and an expert panel consider inhaled and oral corticosteroids acceptable to use during breastfeeding.
+Local injections, such as for tendinitis, would not be expected to cause any adverse effects in breastfed infants, but might occasionally cause temporary loss of milk supply.
 See also Triamcinolone, Topical.

 Maternal Levels.
 Relevant published information was not found as of the revision date.